 We have been purposeful in breaking out of a common reality in North America where 70% of congregations are comprised of women and 30% men.
 Our congregation is comprised of about 55% men and 45% women and our men serve in every single ministry area, including a strong contingent in our Children’s and Youth Ministries.
 The men of DRCC have also led the way in serving the needs of the larger community outside our church in our region; and in facilitating partnerships with other churches in the Frederick area, around the country and in several countries overseas.
 Here special thanks goes to the visionary and faithful leadership of Paul Foss, who for years served as our original Head Elder, Men’s Ministry Leader and now our Pastor for Community Outreach.

-Again special thanks must go to Roger Record’s long leadership of our Youth Ministry (now with Jaymz Drury) and to Jeannie Foss’ leadership in Children’s Ministry (now with Nancy Fay).
+Again special thanks must go to Roger Record’s long leadership of our Youth Ministry With the addition of Associate Director Jaymz Drury this ministry has grown into two services a week.
+Likewise, Michael Yudt’s leadership has been invaluable in expanding our Children’s Ministry.
 Both these ministries have helped several generations of young people realize that the call of God on their life begins now, and their gifts are valued and needed now to fulfill our mission.
-That all-in engagement of our youth has been so significant to our growth in every way.
+That all-in engagement of our children and youth has been so significant to our growth in every way.

-Open doors and open hearts: I must pay tribute to my wife, Sallie, who in many ways for so many visitors has been the face and welcoming heart of DRCC; and who then developed over the last decade the expansion of our Congregational Care and Welcoming Ministries, which today encompasses a dozen teams and over 300 volunteers.
-Those teams have been vital in making connections and developing the deep sense of community we share.
+Open doors and open hearts: I must pay tribute to my wife, Sallie, who in many ways for so many visitors, has been the face and welcoming heart of DRCC; and who then developed over the last decade the expansion of our Congregational Care and Welcoming Ministries (with Darlene Knight and Marti Horne), which today encompass a dozen teams and over 400 volunteers, including our recently launched Stephen Ministry Team.
+All these teams have been vital in making connections and developing the deep sense of community we share.